-It would appear unlikely that soil acidification would pose a serious problem as suggested by the measured pH and increase to circumneutral values in 3 of the 4 samples over the 35 days of the contaminant and metalloid dynamics incubations.
-Due to the wetland being dry and its location adjacent to the river and connectivity, the likelihood of disturbance is considered almost certain as flows return to normal in the future.
-The consequences for soil ecology are likely to be short term and localised in nature and the timescale for soil recovery from acidification will probably be rapid if there is sufficient flows, as indicated in the contaminant and metalloid dynamics experiments.
+It would appear unlikely that soil acidification would pose a serious problem as suggested by the measured pH and increase to circumneutral values in 3 of the 4 samples over the 35 days of the contaminant mobilisation and dynamics incubations.
+Due to the wetlands location adjacent to the river and connectivity, the likelihood of disturbance is considered almost certain as flows return to normal in the future.
+The consequences for soil ecology are likely to be short term and localised in nature (related to sub-surface soils) and the timescale for soil recovery from acidification will probably be rapid as indicated in the contaminant and metalloid dynamics experiments.
 A minor rating is therefore applied for consequence as short-term damage to soil water chemistry is considered likely.
 This provides a risk rating for soil acidification of medium.
 A rating for surface water acidification will depend on surface and sub-surface hydrology.
-The highest risk is likely to be during low flows where the soil to water ratio is high: acidity will be most concentrated.
-The risk to surface water acidification is considered lowest where high flows are available to both dilute acidity and transport acidity downwards in the soil profile.
+The highest risk is likely to be during low flows where the soil to water ratio is high; acidity will be most concentrated.
+The minimum risk to surface water acidification is considered lowest where high flows are available to both dilute acidity and transport acidity downwards in the soil profile.
 Surface water acidification is likely to be lower than soil acidification, due to limited transport and buffering reactions at the soil/water interface, therefore an insignificant categorisation is given for consequence.
-The risk to surface water acidification is therefore likely to be low (Table 4-4).
+The risk to surface water acidification is therefore likely to be low.